Ólafur Darri Ólafsson

 Ólafur Darri Ólafsson (born 3 March 1973) is an Icelandic and American actor, screenwriter, and producer, known for his roles in films such as Children, The Deep, The Secret Life of Walter Mitty, and Eurovision Song Contest: The Story of Fire Saga, in addition to television series such as Fangavaktin, Trapped, NOS4A2, Lady Dynamite, and Severance.
-He has also provided the Icelandic voice of characters in animated films such as Ice Age, Lilo & Stitch, Brother Bear, and Kung Fu Panda.
+He has also provided the Icelandic voice of characters in animated films such as Ice Age, Lilo & Stitch, Monsters, Inc., Shark Tale, Madagascar, Brother Bear, and Kung Fu Panda.

 Early life and education

 Ólafur Darri Ólafsson was born in the US state of Connecticut on 3 March 1973, the son of Icelandic parents.
 His mother is a nurse, and his father was studying medicine in Connecticut at the time of his birth, thus granting Ólafur both Icelandic and American citizenship.
 He returned to Iceland with his parents when he was about four years old.

 Ólafur grew up in Reykjavík, where he was educated at Reykjavík Junior College.
 He has admitted that he did not initially enjoy the change from the US to Iceland.
 When he was first sent to play outside, he instead stood still and cried until he was taken home.
 He also struggled to develop a sense of independence as a child, with his mother taking a job as the nurse at his school so that he would agree to attend.

 He graduated from the Icelandic Drama School in 1998.